nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – The cost of key ingredients for making Sri Lanka’s Christmas cake, fell 7.3 percent in 2024 amid deflationary policy and currency appreciation followed by the central bank under Governor Nandalal Weerasinghe, retail price data show.

-The difference in the cost of ingredients from 2022, when deflationary policy started showing up in the balance of payments and 2024 was only 0.8 percent.
+The difference in the cost of ingredients from 2022, when deflationary policy started showing up in the balance of payments and November 2024 was only 0.8 percent.

+The widely watched Colombo Consumer Price Index also rose 1.2 percent from November 2022 to November 2024.

-Sri Lanka’s Christmas cake is a fruit cake acclaimed by international foodies who have tried out the confection to be perhaps the World’s Best’.
+The  Sri Lanka Christmas cake is acclaimed by international foodies who have tried out the confection to be perhaps the World’s Best’.

 “For years I firmly believed that I had tried every single variation of the Christmas cake possible.
 Light, dark, moist, dry, British, Scottish, Italian, Serbian… That was, until I met my Sri Lankan husband,” writes author Queensashay at Food52, a foodie portal.

-“I would have never thought that the richest, the most decadent, the most interesting and the most delicious Christmas cake of all would come from Sri Lanka.”

 ...